406 University Avenue, Oxford, MS 38655 | firstname.lastname@example.org | (662) 915-5944

 RECEIVE TAX BENEFITS

 The University of Mississippi Foundation is a tax-exempt 501 (c)(3) non-profit corporation chartered in 1973 by the state of Mississippi to operate exclusively to benefit of The University of Mississippi and its students, alumni, faculty and staff.
-The UM Foundation's goal is, to promote, encourage and assist all forms of educational, scientific, literary, research and service activities provided by the University, all for the public welfare.
+The UM Foundation's goal is to promote, encourage and assist all forms of educational, scientific, literary, research and service activities provided by the University, all for the public welfare.

 When you make a planned gift, you can receive significant tax benefits.
 Depending on the giving vehicle, you may:

 - Remove the value of your gift from your estate, which will lower the amount you pay in estate taxes.
 Gifts of life insurance and IRAs are fully deducted from your estate.
 (You also receive an income tax deduction for an IRA.)
-Currently, an individual can pass $1 million to his or her heirs before entering estate tax brackets of up to 55 percent.

 - Deduct your gift from your current yearly income, which can lower your federal income tax for the year in which you make the gift.